rstacruz/rstacruz.github.com/pages/manilajs-venue.md

 ### Schedule

-`November 9th, Friday`.
+Our next meetup is on `November 7th, Friday`.
 The event is typically scheduled on the first Friday of the month.

 ### Attendees